pybliometrics-dev/pybliometrics/docs/tips/rename.rst

 Migration Guide from scopus to pybliometrics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In June 2019 we renamed the package from scopus to pybliometrics.
-This way we comply with naming rules for Elesevier's trademark "Scopus".
+This way we comply with naming rules for Elsevier's trademark "Scopus".
 At the same time we open the package for further development.

 Migration is easy: